 An error occurred while reconnecting Y: to \\nas1\share

 Microsoft Windows Network: You can’t access this shared folder because your organization’s security policies block unauthenticated guest access.
 These policies help protect your PC from unsafe or malicious devices on the network.

-Moreover, on other computers with Windows 8.1, Win 7, or on Windows 10 with a build of up to 1709, the same shared network folders open normally.
+Moreover, on other computers with Windows 8.1, Windows 7, or on Windows 10 with a build of up to 1709, the same shared network folders open normally.
 The point is that in modern versions of Windows 10 (starting from 1709 build), the guest access to the shared folders using the SMBv2 protocol is disabled by default.
 Guest (anonymous) means access to a shared network folder without authentication.
-When accessing a network folder under a guest account over the SMBv1/v2 protocol, such methods of traffic protection as SMB signing and encryption are not used, which makes your session vulnerable to the MiTM (man-in-the-middle) attacks
+When accessing a network folder under a guest account over the SMBv1/v2 protocol, such methods of traffic protection as SMB signing and encryption are not used, which makes your session vulnerable to the MiTM (man-in-the-middle) attacks.

 If you try to access a network shared folder using the SMB v2 protocol under the guest account, the following error appears in the SMB client log (Microsoft-Windows-SMBClient):

 Source: Microsoft-Windows-SMBClient Event ID: 31017 Rejected an insecure guest logon.

 In most cases you can face this problem when accessing old NAS devices (usually guest access is enabled on them for ease of setup) or when opening network folders on Windows 7/2008 R2/Windows XP/2003 with the anonymous (guest) access configured (see the table of supported SMB protocol versions in different Windows editions).